ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

 ------------

 A Blitz client is any application which uses the
-|OmeroApi| to talk to the OmeroBlitz server in any of the supported
+|OmeroApi| to talk to the :ref:`server/blitz` server in any of the supported
 languages, like :ref:`Python <developers/Omero/Python>`,
 :ref:`C++ <developers/Omero/Cpp>`, :ref:`Java <developers/Omero/Java>`, or
 `Matlab <developers/Omero/Matlab>`_.
 A general understanding of the